 During each webinar session, the instructor will cover core concepts and steps and will leave plenty of time to ask your own questions.

 Have more questions?
 No problem!

-In addition to the four lessons, you’ll also meet with your instructor for six additional Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.
+In addition to the six lessons, you’ll also meet with your instructor for six additional Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.